History of US Broadcasting Abroad

 Weakening of US Influence in Authoritarian States

-RFA’s Chinese-language service extensively reports on
+- RFA’s Chinese-language service extensively reports on human rights violations in China.

 -